Annual Lockout Tagout Audit: OSHA Requires It. We Make It Easy.

 • Annual audit workflow with built-in certification documentation

-• Gap identification that flags procedures needing review or update
+• Gap identification flags procedures needing review or update

 • Compliance dashboard showing real-time program status by machine, area, and facility